metaplex-foundation/developer-hub/src/pages/bubblegum/guides/javascript/how-to-create-1000000-nfts-on-solana.md

 description: How to Create a Compressed NFT Collection of 1 Million cNFTs on Solana using the Metaplex Bubblegum program.
 ---

-If you are looking to launch an NFT Collection on Solana Solana the Sugar CLI toolkit will abstract some of the trickier setup and management steps for you providing you with a automated launch system to create Candy Machines on the Solana blockchain.

 ## Prerequisite

 - Code Editor of your choice (recommended Visual Studio Code).